hanliu8/ops445/README.md

 ### Part 1: The Ansible package installed on matrix
 You only need to have the "ansible" package on your control VM.

-Login to matrix with your Seneca account and change to the directory ~/ops445/lab8 Issue the following command to check the version of the "ansible" package: rpm -q ansible

 To confirm that you have access to the Ansible package, try the following command:

 ```